-Table 91: Lineside fixed telephony - related application list
+Table 100: Lineside fixed telephony - related application list

-URS Ref Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 6.5 Bi- directional Voice 50/50 User-to- User/Multi- user Low Low High Normal Low
+URS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 6.5 Bi- directional Voice 50/50 User-to-User Low Low High Normal Low

-Table 92: Lineside fixed telephony - communication attributes
+Table 101: Lineside fixed telephony - communication attributes

-Type of area Normal Degraded Emergency
+Type of area Normal (volume) Degraded (volume) Emergency (volume)

-(volume) (volume) (volume)

 Station Low Low Low

 Yard Low Low Low

 Line Low Low Low

-Table 93: Lineside fixed telephony - anticipated frequency of use
+Table 102: Lineside fixed telephony - anticipated frequency of use

-6.6 On-train voice communication towards passengers (public address)

-- 6.6.1.1 A user shall be able to broadcast voice information to all passengers of one or multiple trains. - 6.6.1.2 The broadcasted information could be real-time or pre-recorded. - 6.6.2 Rationale - 6.6.2.1 The application permits authorised users to establish a voice communication to the public address systems of a train or multiple trains in order to provide information to passengers.

-- 6.6.3.1 Driver(s), controller(s), train staff, RU operator(s), IM operator(s, ground system, onboard system, members of the public. - 6.6.4 Functional attributes - 6.6.4.1 The train staff and/or driver shall be able to initiate voice communication to the public address system of their own train - 6.6.4.2 The controllers, RU operator and IM operator shall be able to initiate voice communication to the public address system of one or multiple train - 6.6.4.3 The system shall automatically route voice communication to the intended public address system(s).
+- 6.6 On-train voice communication towards passengers (public address) - 6.6.1 Description - 6.6.1.1 A user shall be able to broadcast voice information to all passengers of one or multiple trains. - 6.6.1.2 The broadcasted information could be real-time or pre-recorded. - 6.6.2 Rationale - 6.6.2.1 The application permits authorised users to establish a voice communication to the public address systems of a train or multiple trains in order to provide information to passengers. - 6.6.3 Users - 6.6.3.1 Driver(s), controller(s), train staff, RU operator(s), IM operator(s, ground system, on-board system, members of the public. - 6.6.4 Functional attributes - 6.6.4.1 The train staff and/or driver shall be able to initiate voice communication to the public address system of their own train

-6.6.5.1 The initiation of a voice communication shall be achieved with the minimum of interaction for example a single button press or a selection from list.

-- 6.6.5.2 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 6.6.5.3 In the case in-coach radio coverage is not guaranteed, re-use of legacy train communication bus shall be considered (e.g. UIC568 bus). - 6.6.6 Related application interfaces - 6.6.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 94 included within their profile.
+- 6.6.4.2 The controllers, RU operator and IM operator shall be able to initiate voice communication to the public address system of one or multiple trains. - 6.6.4.3 The system shall automatically route voice communication to the intended public address system(s). - 6.6.5 Usability criteria - 6.6.5.1 The initiation of a voice communication shall be achieved with the minimum of interaction for example a single button press or a selection from list. - 6.6.5.2 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 6.6.5.3 In the case in-coach radio coverage is not guaranteed, re-use of legacy train communication bus shall be considered (e.g. UIC568 bus). - 6.6.6 Related application interfaces - 6.6.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 103 included within their profile.